Mouth Hygiene & Mouth Ulcers

 - Medication such as antidepressants, antihistamines and diuretics

 - Fungal infection of the mouth such as candidiasis (oral thrush)

 - Anti-inflammatory painkillers and beta-blockers

 - Gastrointestinal tract conditions such as ulcerative colitis, Crohn’s, coeliac disease

-- Infections such as streptococcus, herpes simplex, lichen planus, shingles, syphilis or tuberculosis
+- Infections such as streptococcus, herpesviruses simplex, lichen planus, shingles, syphilis or tuberculosis

 - Toothpaste containing Sodium Lauryl Sulphate (SLS)